 The disadvantages and risks of this installation method come with the anchoring.
 Due to the weight of the blinds, the anchoring must always be done into a wall (or at least onto supporting parts connected to the wall).
 In cases where there are thick insulation layers, anchors for breaking thermal bridges are used.

 The assembly itself is then performed in two steps.

 - In the first step, the installer measures the window and chooses the optimal anchoring method.

 - In the second step, they install the holders, mount guiding rails and cladding and attach the blinds.
 In this case, the weight of the blinds is carried by the guiding rails.

-At NEVA, we have created our own façade system for frontal façade installation, in which the blinds are delivered as a unit with a round or squared box and guides.
+At NEVA, we have created our own façade system for frontal façade installation, in which the blinds are delivered as a unit with a squared box and guides.